All comparisonsProject Management Tools

 Pivotal Tracker

-Basecamp fails first because its task lists cannot support backlog prioritization or iteration based story tracking workflows.
+Basecamp fails first because it breaks when planning work cannot include backlog prioritization and iteration-based story tracking workflows.

 Verdict